Self-organisation in cellular automata with coalescent particles: qualitative and quantitative approaches: Particle-based organisation: qualitative results

 \section{Particle-based organisation: qualitative results}

-In this section, we take a qualitative approach to self-organisation: that is, we assume some properties on the dynamics of the particles of some cellular automata and try to deduce properties of the $\mu$-limit measures set of the cellular automaton, with no regard to how fast this organisation takes place.
+In this section, we take a qualitative approach to self-organisation: that is, we assume some properties on the dynamics of the particles of some cellular automaton and try to deduce properties of its $\mu$-limit measures set, with no regard to how fast this organisation takes place.